 When you’re selling products online, you have distinct advantages and disadvantages.
 While the pros typically outweigh the cons by far, your inability to interact with customers face-to-face is usually viewed as a negative.

-It's important to note, however, that e-commerce sites can still offer good customer service; it just takes a little extra work.
-Here are a few tips to help you improve the way you interact with customers through your online storefront:
+However, e-commerce businesses can still offer good customer service; it just takes a little extra work.
+Here are a few tips to improve how you interact with customers through your online storefront.

-- Ask for feedback.
 You need to develop the habit of asking for feedback.
 While it might not always be positive, it is always helpful.
-If you truly want to offer the best customer service, knowing what your customers think about your brand, business, products, and service is of the utmost importance.
+If you truly want to offer the best customer service, knowing what your customers think about your brand, business, products and service is of the utmost importance.

-- Offer options.
-The fact that a customer is shopping for your products online is proof in itself that he or she enjoys options and choices.
-When it comes to customer service, make sure you provide the same opportunity to choose.
-Instead of giving the person a boring contact form, offer choices such as live chat, Skype support and toll-free numbers to call.
+The fact that a customer is shopping for your products online is proof in itself that they enjoy having various options.
+When it comes to customer service, make sure you give them the same opportunity to choose.
+Instead of giving them a boring contact form, offer additional options, like live chat support, text message customer service and toll-free numbers to call.

-- Be clear.
-According to Magicdust, a full-service Internet marketing and web design firm, “Unhappy customers are unfortunately inevitable in any kind of business.
+According to Magicdust, a full-service internet marketing and web design firm, “Unhappy customers are unfortunately inevitable in any kind of business.
 To avoid any conflict, include as much information on orders as possible.”
-This means providing detailed information on such matters as shipping and return policies, warranties, guarantees, and other information that could affect the customer’s experience.
+This means providing detailed information on such matters as shipping and return policies, warranties, guarantees, and other information that could affect a customer’s experience.

-- Invest in quality site search.
 Much of your customer service relates to how you design your e-commerce site.
 To keep customers happy and convert shoppers, invest heavily in high-quality site search functionality.
-This will help to keep customers satisfied and you will avoid unnecessary interactions that waste your time and reduce the chance that a casual visitor will end up making a purchase.
+This will help to keep customers satisfied, and you will avoid unnecessary interactions that waste your time.

-- Provide valuable follow-up.
 We’ve all received those annoying emails from companies after we’ve purchased one thing from their site.
-Don’t be that guy!
+Don’t be that company.
 Instead of sending lazy promotions for months after a purchase, shoot out valuable deals and offers immediately after they buy.
-People are more likely to convert when you are still fresh in their mind.
+Shoppers are more likely to convert when you are still fresh in their mind.
 Additionally, good deals and free offers show you care about keeping them as a customer.

-- Offer free shipping.
 One of the best e-commerce customer service tactics is to offer free shipping.
-It costs you a couple of extra dollars, but goes a long way in impressing customers and persuading them to make that first purchase and maybe others down the road.
+It costs you a couple of extra dollars, but it goes a long way in impressing customers and persuading them to make that first purchase (and maybe others down the road).

-Customer service may not be most companies’ favorite activity, but it should absolutely be a major point of emphasis.
-When you’re looking for ways to improve your e-commerce site, spend some time analyzing your customer service and look for areas where you can improve.
+Customer service may not be most companies’ favorite activity, but it should be a major point of emphasis.
+When you’re looking for ways to improve your e-commerce site, analyze your customer service and look for areas where you can improve.